Krutie/advanced-vue3-form/README.md

 This is a revised version of `distraction-free-form` example that was created back in July 2019.

 #### This Typeform like form uses:
-- Vue 3 with
+- Vue 3 with:
+    - Render functions
+    - Functional components
-    - Functional and single file components,
+    - Single file components,
     - Composables,
     - Provide/Inject,
     - Transitions